richnetdesign/pinebook-pro-fedora-installer/README.md

 * Fedora Workstation<BR>

-  <BR> There is no reason why this script should not work with other editions of Fedora.
-Just change FEDORAURL and FEDORARAW.
+There is no reason why this script should not work with other editions of Fedora.
+Just add url for release you want as parameter.
 Script os only tested with Fedora Workstation.

 ## Other notes: